 These results make it faster than the Volkswagen e-Golf, but slower than the Bolt EV, BMW i3s., and Model 3.
 Upgrading to a more powerful Plus model will definitely result in faster acceleration, but we won’t know until we can test it.

-The e-Pedal Leaf feature allows the driver to switch between regenerative braking modes, allowing the car to slide when the driver lifts the throttle, and the other slows the car down as you release the foot from the gas and use that energy to recharge the battery.
+The e-Pedal Leaf feature allows the driver to switch between regenerative braking modes, sliding when the driver lifts the throttle.
+The other slows the car down as you release the foot from the gas and use that energy to recharge the battery.

 Range and Battery Life